2 Tips to Improve International Over 40 Solo Travel

 - If the locals do know English, they don’t have to speak it.
 If they do, they are doing so out of courtesy.

-If you want a good example, see my A Little Italiano Goes a Long Way.
+If you want a good example, see my Why Learn a Language for Travel.
 If it helps, put the shoe on the other foot: how would you react in your hometown of Anywhere, USA if someone came up to and spoke, say, German?

 If you have the app but may not be able to use it when you think you’ll need it (i.e., no Wi-Fi availability), you can always prepare by taking screenshots of the translated phrases in advance and have them on your phone on the ready to show.